Citation, DOI, disclosures and article data

 However, in a radiology patient the weight and thoracoabdominal circumference may be more useful to know in terms of being able to scan due to physical restrictions, e.g. table weight limits and bore diameter 3.

-Moreover in obese patients, additional numbers of x-ray photons are required to achieve images of the same quality, resulting in a small, but increased ionising radiation dose.
+Moreover in obese patients, additional numbers of x-ray photons are required to achieve images of the same quality, resulting in a small, but increased ionizing radiation dose.

-Image quality can be reduced due to beam hardening and limited field of view, but there is the trade-off of increased contrast due to greater intra-abdominal fat 3.
+Image quality can be reduced due to beam hardening, out of field artifact, and limited field of view, but there is the trade-off of increased contrast due to greater intra-abdominal fat 3.

 Treatment and prognosis